AdhithyaaSaravanan/OTL_Python_Extraction_Tool/README.md

 The tool processes a list .hda(houdini digital assets) files or otls (operator type libraries), and extracts the python scripts within them into a simple folder tree on disk.

+## Note:

-<p1 style="color:#Bbaaae;">The tool was writen as part of the framestore launchpad internship.
-The instructions
-are exclusive to the company and are not in accordance to the general public.</p1>
+This tool was writen as part of the 2023 framestore launchpad internship.
+The instructions are exclusive to the company and are not in accordance to the general public.

+Some of the tests have been broken since the last change, I will update them in the future.

 ## Steps to use:
 ### Running the tool: